How do you make and use roasted tomatoes? We use ours as the base for bolognese sauce, soup, and topping for focaccia, pasta and pizza.

 What kind of tomatoes should I use?

-All shapes and size of tomatoes will work for roasting.
+All shapes and size of tomatoes will work for roasting including grape tomatoes.
 Adjust roasting time based on the size of your tomatoes – small cherry tomatoes or thin slices will take less time than large field tomatoes.

 How should I prepare tomatoes?